We accept applications for Spring 2024 semester.

-- Copy of your Form I-20.
-12. Transcripts from your school.
-13. SEVIS TRANSFER Form from your current school (may be provided upon acceptance).
+- SEVIS TRANSFER Form from your current school (may be provided upon acceptance).

 Why Should You Come to EVC?

-- To save a lot of money on school tuition by following 2+2 Plan.
+- To save a lot of money on school tuition by following the 2+2 Plan.

-- To prepare for your career by pursuing an EVC degree and get professional advice and assistance on the transfer to a university of your choice.
+- To prepare for your dream career by pursuing an EVC degree and get professional advice and assistance on the transfer to a university of your choice.